-- A network retail pharmacy that offers standard cost sharing.
-Costs may be less at pharmacies that offer preferred cost sharing. - A network retail pharmacy that offers preferred cost sharing. - A pharmacy that is not in the plan's network.
-We cover prescriptions filled at out-ofnetwork pharmacies in only limited situations.
-Please see Chapter 5, Section 2.5 to find out when we will cover a prescription filled at an out-of-network pharmacy. - The plan's mail-order pharmacy.
+- A network retail pharmacy.

+- A pharmacy that is not in the plan's network.
+We cover prescriptions filled at out-of-network pharmacies in only limited situations.
+Please see Chapter 5, Section 2.5 to find out when we will cover a prescription filled at an out-of-network pharmacy.

+- The plan's mail-order pharmacy.